rozag/kakava/templates/advanced-kotlin/README.md

 * `ResProvider` - an abstraction for `Resources`.
 Like `PrefsProvider` it prevents Android dependencies in your code

 Moreover, the [Timber](https://github.com/JakeWharton/timber) library with the `ReleaseTree` is already imported in this template.

+For more details on `BaseActivity` and `BackArrowActivity` check out [the default-kotlin template](https://github.com/rozag/kakava/tree/master/templates/default-kotlin).